cabani/ForecastingParcels/README.md

 This paper presents and compares forecasting approaches for the load of a PUP to help PUP managing companies balance delivery flows and reduce PUP overload.
 The parcel life-cycle has been taken into account in the forecasting process, via models of the flow of parcel orders, of the parcel delivery delays, and of the pick-up process.
 Model-driven and data-driven approaches are compared in terms of load-prediction accuracy.

 For more details about this work:
->  Thi Thu Tam Nguyen, Adnane Cabani, Iyadh Cabani, Koen De Turck, and Michel Kieffer, "Load Prediction of Parcel Pick-Up Point: Model-Driven vs Data-Driven approaches", (Under Review).
+>  Thi Thu Tam Nguyen, Adnane Cabani, Iyadh Cabani, Koen De Turck, and Michel Kieffer, "Load Prediction of Parcel Pick-Up Point: Model-Driven vs Data-Driven approaches", International Journal of Production Research, 2023.

 # Dataset
 The dataset presented in this github ([data.csv](https://github.com/cabani/ForecastingParcels/blob/main/data.csv)) is collected from one Pick-Up Point.
 Each line of the csv file contains for each parcel: